ReactiveHTML/rimmel/docs/index.md

 # Performance 🚀

-Performance is always key, isn't it?
+Performance is always a priority and here's what makes Rimmel extremely fast:<br>

-Actually, it depends.
-Some studies, in fact, show that a little bit of waiting in _certain conditions_ can actually improve the overall user experience! _(Bryant&amp;Veroff, Kahneman&amp;Tversky, Brickman&amp;Campbell, Schultz)_

-Anyway, Rimmel is fast.
-You can slow it down with the `Rx.delay()` operator if you want, but if you don't, it's fast and here's why:<br>

 - It doesn't use a Virtual DOM.
-If you ever believed the story that the DOM is slow and re-running your components' code every time you blink an eye is the fast and good thing to do, you may have been the victim of a scam.<br>
+If you ever believed the story that the DOM is slow and re-running your components' code every time you blink an eye is the way to do, you may have been the victim of a scam.<br>

-- Rimmel updates the DOM using "precharged" Sinks, which are just some little element-bound functions that won't need to perform any lookup, but are just ready to update the DOM as fast as possible.<br>
+- Rimmel updates the DOM using "precharged" Sinks, which are nothing more than some tiny element-bound "preloaded" functions that can make some of your updates even faster than the the usual `document.getElementById(target).classList.add('big')`.<br>
-As a result, your updates in certain cases may happen even faster than the normal `document.getElementById(target).style.color = newColor`.<br>

 We call this the **Vanilla+ Speed**.

 - Lightweight bundle size.
 V1 was just 2.5KB of code.
-Now it's a little more as we're sorting out a few things with specialised sinks and we are in a bit of a feature rush, but the aim is to fall back below 1KB with the launch of the new template compiler.
+Now it's a little more as we're sorting out a few things with specialised sinks and we are in a bit of a feature rush, but most features are tree shakeable, so if you don't import and use every piece of functionality, your bundle will always be smaller than the full package.
+The aim is to fall back below 1KB with the launch of the new template compiler.

 - The rest is on you.
-Rimmel is a minimalistic UI library, but the true reason for its immense power is RxJS being behind its reactivity.
+Rimmel is a minimalistic UI library but the true reason for its immense power is RxJS being behind its reactivity.

 <br>